 The AASB has issued a number of new and amended Accounting Standards that have mandatory application dates for future reporting periods, some of which are relevant to the Company.
 The directors have decided not to early-adopt any of the new and amended pronouncements.
-Their assessment of the pronouncements that are relevant to the Company and applicable in future reporting periods is considered to be immaterial.
+Their assessment of the pronouncements of the pronouncements that are relevant to the Company but applicable in future reporting periods is considered to be immaterial.

 o.
-Going Concern under COVID-19
+Going Concern under COCIV-19